Online Master’s in Healthcare Law & Policy Programs

 - Expected Time to Completion: 18 months

 Arizona State University’s Sandra Day O’Connor College of Law has an online master of legal studies (MLS) with a concentration in corporate and healthcare compliance.
 Students learn about constitutional law, legal entities and structure, criminal procedure, company policies for regulatory adherence, U.S. law, and the interpretation of laws and regulations, among other foundational topics for non-lawyers in healthcare.
-Notably, ASU has externships with entities such as the U.S. Court of Appeals (Federal Circuit), the U.S. Patent Office, and the Arizona State Supreme Court.
+ASU has externships with entities such as the U.S. Court of Appeals (Federal Circuit), the U.S. Patent Office, and the Arizona State Supreme Court.

 - Location: Phoenix, Arizona

-- Program length: One or two years
+- Expected Time to Completion: One or two years

 Admission requirements for the program include a four-year bachelor’s degree, a cumulative undergraduate grade point average of 3.0, curriculum vitae, an essay and a statement of purpose, letters of recommendation, and TOEFL scores for international students.
 Previous work experience or GRE is not required for admission.